Changa Manga

 Changa Manga is known more widely as "one of the oldest hand-planted forests in the world", and hosts a wide range of flora and fauna.
 The forest is home to 14 species of mammals, 50 species of birds, six species of reptiles, two species of amphibians and 27 species of insects.
 Thus, other than producing timber for the local industry, the forest also serves as an important wildlife reserve.

 Named after two brother dacoits, the Changa Manga forest was originally planted in 1866 by British foresters.
 Its trees were harvested to gather fuel and resources for the engines employed in the North-Western railway networks.

 Onomatology of name

 The name of the forest is derived from an amalgamation of the names of two brother dacoits (bandits), Changa and Manga.
 The dacoits were a constant source of terror for the "law-abiding citizens" of the districts in the 19th century as they would "hold up and plunder" any passing trader.
 The robbers had a den in the "secret heart" of the forest where they sought shelter from the British authorities.
 The robbers were eventually captured by the police and became the inspiration for the name of the forest site.
-Soon afterwards, Salvation Army opened up a camp at the forest site as a place for reformation of criminals.
+Soon afterwards, the Salvation Army opened up a camp at the forest site as a place for reformation of criminals.